Drug information

 eCLEAR (NCT03041012)

-In the eCLEAR study, treatment-naive participants received ART only; ART plus 3BNC117; ART plus romidepsin; or a combination of ART, 3BNC117, and romidepsin.
-In total, 319 side effects occurred during the trial.
+In the eCLEAR study looking at the use of romidepsin and/or 3BNC117 in participants starting ART, most of the side effects that occurred were mild or moderate and unrelated to study treatments.
 Twenty-nine side effects, most of which were mild, were related to 3BNC117.
-The most common 3BNC117-related side effects were fatigue and headache.17
+The most common 3BNC117-related side effects were fatigue and headache.15

 TITAN (NCT03837756)

-In this Phase 2a trial, participants were randomly assigned to receive placebo/placebo, lefitolimod/placebo, placebo/bNAbs, or lefitolimod/bNAbs.
+In this Phase 2a trial, participants received placebo/placebo, lefitolimod/placebo, placebo/bNAbs, or lefitolimod/bNAbs.
 In total, 253 side effects were reported during the trial.
-Fourteen side effects were related to bNAb therapy — 11 were mild, two were moderate, and one was severe.
-The severe bNAb-related side effect was an infusion-related reaction to 3BNC117 that resolved with treatment.
-The most common side effect related to bNAb therapy was fatigue.19
+Fourteen side effects were related to bNAb therapy—11 were mild, two were moderate, and one was severe.
+The severe bNAb-related side effect was an infusion-related reaction to 3BNC117 that got better with treatment.
+The most common side effect related to bNAb therapy was fatigue.17

 Because 3BNC117 is still being studied, information on possible side effects of the drug is not complete.
 As testing of 3BNC117 continues, additional information on possible side effects will be gathered.